selaux/node-sprite-generator/README.md

 ```

 For more information of how to write your own modules/functions have a look at the existing ones :-D.

+## Changelog

+#### 0.2.0
+- adds gm compositor to provide an alternative where node-canvas cannot be installed
+- adds pixelRatio stylesheet option to allow to downscale sprites for retina displays
+- adds compressionLevel compositor option to allow to set the image quality for the generated sprite image

+#### 0.1.0
+- Initial Release

 ## License